Lentil Shepherd's Pie

 4

-This Lentil Shepherd’s Pie is going to be your new staple when you’re craving some fall/winter comfort food that warms you up.
-Made with lentils, and a creamy parsnip mash.
-The perfect twist to a classic dish that even the meat lovers in your family will love.
+This Lentil Shepherd’s Pie is going to become your new staple when you’re craving some fall or winter comfort food that warms you up, made with lentils and a creamy parsnip mash.
+It’s the perfect twist to a classic dish that even the meat lovers in your family will love.

 Lentil Shepherd's Pie in mini pots on counter